 What Happens if You Surrender Your Cash Value Life Insurance Policy?

-If, at any point during the coverage period, you decide that you no longer need lifelong coverage, you can surrender your policy.
+If you decide that you no longer need lifelong coverage, you can surrender your policy.
 Once you do, the insurer will pay you the accumulated cash value.

 If you surrender your policy within the first couple of years, you have to pay surrender charges, which can be quite hefty.
 The surrender charges tend to gradually reduce with every year.
 If you surrender your policy after 10 years, you do not have to pay any surrender charges.